Badgerati/Pode.Web/docs/Tutorials/Actions/Table.md

 # Table

-This page details the output actions available to Tables.
+This page details the actions available to Tables.

 ## Update

-To update a table on the page, you can use [`Update-PodeWebTable`](../../../Functions/Outputs/Update-PodeWebTable):
+To update a table on the page, you can use [`Update-PodeWebTable`](../../../Functions/Actions/Update-PodeWebTable):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(